-A real estate agents’ role is to connect vendors with buyers
+An Italian real estate agency’s role is to connect vendors with buyers

 The first step in purchasing a home in Italy is to look for properties that you like.
-For this, services of a licensed real estate agent provide invaluable support.
+For this, services of a licensed Italian real estate agency provide invaluable support.

-Real estate agents facilitate property transactions.
-They provide relevant information to buyers and vendors.
-However, Italian real estate agents have no legal obligation to undertake searches of a technical or legal nature (due diligence).
+An Italian real estate agency will facilitate property transactions.
+The agency will provide relevant information to buyers and vendors.
+However, Italian real estate agencies have no legal obligation to undertake searches of a technical or legal nature (due diligence).

 Clearly, a lack of due diligence could in the first instance impact the transaction itself.
 Further down the line, if you didn’t conduct due diligence prior to buying, you might run into issues.
 You may discover the property lacks of full or partial planning permission or that renovations do not conform with building regulations.
 Crucially, a lack of due diligence may effect the future saleability of your property.

-Real estate agents in Italy are of course required to disclose information based on the principles of a professional duty of care.
+Italian real estate agencies in Italy are of course required to disclose information based on the principles of a professional duty of care.
 This implies an obligation to provide information on any circumstances or issues that potential buyers should know about.
 Imparting incorrect or false information to an interested party is illegal.

-Real estate agents have a duty of care
+Italian real estate agencies have a duty of care

 In 2012, the Milan Court of Appeal heard a case regarding an estate agency’s duty of care: ruling no. 307 filed on 27th January 2012.